 On August 15, the Japanese guards told the POWs that the war was over.
 The commanding officer spoke to the ranking American officer and told him the same news.
 The former POWs were allowed to leave the compound and tour Inchon but had to be escorted by a Japanese guard to protect them from the civilians.
 B-29s appeared over the camp and dropped food, medicine, and uniforms to the former POWs.
 When Ted was liberated, he weighed 90 pounds which was half of his normal weight.
 He was also promoted to captain after liberation and returned to the Philippines.

-Ted returned to California after the war.
-In Mohall, North Dakota, he married Ardes Holmberg in 1946.
-He later moved to South Dakota after he left the regular army, and enlisted in the South Dakota National Guard.
-He was promoted to major, on April 1, 1953, and lieutenant colonel, on May 15, 1957, colonel, and finally Brigadier General.
+Ted returned to California after the war and learned Catherine Eaton had married while he was a POW.
+In early 1946, he met his future wife, and in Mohall, North Dakota, he married Ardes Holmberg later that year.
+He served in the regular Army until 1953 and later moved to South Dakota where he enlisted in the South Dakota National Guard.
+He was promoted to major, on April 1, 1953, and lieutenant colonel, on May 15, 1957.
+He was later promoted to colonel and finally Brigadier General.

 Ted taught high school for nine years and owned a cattle business for the rest of his life.
 From 1976 until 1977, he served as a state senator representing Huron, South Dakota, in the state senate.
 In recalling his time as a POW, he said, “I think it’s important for people to know what we went through, we tried to stay alive.
 We didn’t give up.”